AhmedShaikh0/project-portfolio/README.md

 # Project Portfolio Plugin

-A simple WordPress plugin to manage and display project portfolios.
+A simple WordPress plugin to manage and display project portfolios for personal portfolio websites.

 ## Features
 - Custom post type for Projects